Scheduling

 Location options

-- Guest provides — the prospect enters their address during booking.
+• Guest provides (org event types only) — the prospect enters their address during booking, chosen from autocomplete suggestions.
 Use this for in-person field visits where you go to them.
+This is also the only setting that can turn on Match reps by territory.

 Pricing

-You can charge a fee for any event type.
+You can charge a fee on org event types (personal event types are always free — pricing lives where your team's booking flow does).
 Leave the price blank for free meetings.
 To enable paid event types:

-- On the event type form, enter a price and select the currency.
+2. On the org event type form, enter a price and select the currency.

 Charging upfront is a proven way to reduce no-shows for field visits — see our blog for more on this.